 An excellent example of land use in greater Chicago, the entire Skokie Valley Trail corridor is a rail-with-trail, paralleled by double tracks that sit about 40 feet to the west of the trail surface.
 The well-maintained asphalt path offers a nice, smooth experience for a multitude of uses.
 In addition, the trail shares right-of-way with a major electricity service company, and you will see high-voltage electrical wires overhead.

-The trail connects Highland Park in the south to the northern trailhead in Lake Forest.
-Although there is no parking or proper trailhead in Highland Park, you can park less than 0.25 mile to the south at the Village Square at Northbrook, a large shopping mall off of Skokie Boulevard.
+The trail connects Highland Park in the south to the northern trailhead in Lake Bluff.
+Although there is no parking or proper trailhead in Highland Park, you can park less than 0.25 mile to the south at the Village Square at Northbrook, a large shopping mall off Skokie Boulevard.

 The 200-plus-foot trail bridge over State Route 22 signals the midpoint of the trip.
-The remainder of the trail passes through mainly commercial and light industrial developments, and, as you approach Lake Forest, some residential subdivisions.
-When you reach the golf course in Lake Forest, the Skokie Valley Trail turns east toward the lake and ends at the Laurel Avenue trailhead.
+The remainder of the trail passes through mainly commercial and light industrial developments, and, as you approach Lake Bluff, some residential subdivisions.
+When you reach the golf course in Lake Bluff, the Skokie Valley Trail splits, with a short spur turning east toward the lake and ending at the Laurel Avenue trailhead.

-You can also carry on north another 1.45 miles, still paralleling US 41, to State Route 176/Rockland Road.
+The main trail carries on north another 1.45 miles, still paralleling US 41, to its terminus at State Route 176/Rockland Road.
 You'll pass through a tunnel under the train tracks just north of Laurel Avenue.
-At SR 176/Rockland Road the trail connects to the North Shore Bike Path
+At SR 176/Rockland Road, the trail connects to the North Shore Bike Path, which runs east–west along Rockland Road.
+Turn left on the trail and you can access the Des Plaines River Trail near Libertyville; turn right on the trail to join the Robert McClory Bike Path, which heads north into Wisconsin and south back towards Chicago.

-To reach the Lake Forest trailhead from Interstate 94, take W. Kennedy Road (County Road 60) east 1.5 miles.
+To reach the Lake Bluff trailhead from I-94, take W. Kennedy Road (County Road 60) east 1.5 miles.
 Turn left onto N. Waukegan Rd.
 (County Road 43), go 0.5 mile and turn right on W. Deerpath Road.
 After 1.4 miles, turn left on N. Green Bay Road (County Road 131) and travel for 0.7 mile.
 Turn left on E. Laurel Avenue.
 The trailhead (with parking), is just under a half mile away, at the dead end of Laurel Avenue.

 Having grown up on the NW side of Chicago my whole life and biking anywhere I could, I have wanted a longer ride.
 I have done the NBT and the loop at the Skokie Lagoons but wanted some more distance without having to repeat something.
 I found out about ...